hssmalo/steampunkfantasy/rules.md

 Rolling for damage:\
 Elf rolls 3 times on infantry damage table, but manage to kill only 2 models. \
 Dakr Elf also rolled 3 times on infantry damage tabale, but managed to kill all 3 infantry.
-Then he roll for damage once versus the Elf's tanks, but the elf's armor provides to difficult to penetrate. \
+Then he roll for damage once versus the Elf's tanks, but the elf's armor proves to be difficult to penetrate.
+No damage done\

 Then the Elf retreats from the hex, but atleast it's tanks is unharmed. \

-If in the rare case that unit does not to real damage in assault, but does only psycic damage instead, and this unit is mixed with units that does real damage, threat real and psycic as seperate entries with respect to distributing damaging and supporting hits.
-Thus you may roll one real damage PER enemy model in unit base in addition to one psycic damage PER enemy model in unit base.
+If in the rare case that unit does not do real damage in assault, but does only psycic damage instead, and this unit is mixed with units that does real damage, threat real and psycic as seperate entries with respect to distributing damaging and supporting hits.
+Thus you may roll one real damage PER enemy model in unit in addition to one psycic damage PER enemy model in unit.
 Units with real damage support attacks from real damage, while support from unit with psycic damage support attacks with psycic damage.
 If a model does both regular and psycic damage, support gives +1 to regular damage and +1 to psycic damage.

 Examples:
 Standard Tank\
-   Assault:     4/ 3 / 3 /2  5+: -1 on AP, damage d6-1.\
+   Assault:     [4, 3, 3, 2]  Die 5+: Armor Penetration 3, damage d6-1.\
-   Deflection:  2, 5+ / -, -  / -, -  /-, - : \
+   Deflection:  [2, 0, 0, 0]  Die: 5+

 This tank rolls 4 dice which hits on 5+ when assaulting a hex, and also when being assaulted from the front.
 Then it also gains 2 deflection die.
-If this tank is stationary and is assaulted from the sides (front left, front right, back left, back right) it only gets 3 dice and no deflections.
+If this tank is stationary and is assaulted from the sides (front left, front right, back left, back right) it only gets 3 dice and no deflections, while if it assault from behind it only gets 2 dice..

 # Special Damage types